 Let’s say you have an educational blog about musical instruments.
 When someone opts in for marketing communication, you can send them a series of emails with blog post recommendations, instrument highlights, or descriptions of different types of instruments.

-Similarly, if you have an e-commerce store and the user adds an item to their cart, you can send them a series of emails with relevant recommendations or reminders to finish the purchase.
+Similarly, if you have an e-commerce store and the user adds an item to their cart, you can send them a series of emails with relevant recommendations or reminders to finish the purchase, which then send them to a nicely designed eCommerce store.

 Here’s an example of a drip campaign from Honey.
 A series of emails were triggered after a user removed the extension from their browser.